dereuromark/CakePHP-DatabaseLog/docs/README.md

 Just read the Log configs, set the `'className'` back to `'File'` for each and dropConfig() + setConfig() them.
 Then your tests should just use basic file writing for logs again.

+## Troubleshooting

+Make sure you clear the cache, and also remove the local sqlite DB (as this doesn't get cleared automatically).
+Especially when you get errors after upgrading, like `General error: 1 no such column: DatabaseLogs.summary` etc.

 ## Contributing
 Feel free to fork and pull request.